ahoef/jekyll-blog/_posts/2016-01-05-flashcard-app.md

 For this version I used Babel & Browserify to transpile JavaScript so that I could use ES2015 syntax and features such as import/export statements, classes, promises, template strings, & arrow functions.

 There are a number of starter repos for build setups, but I started with Code School's [babel-with-gulp](https://github.com/codeschool/babel-with-gulp) repo to avoid some potential headaches with getting code to transpile.
 The gulpfile in that repo only builds JS, so I added in functionality to watch JS files and also to compile & watch Sass files.
 From there I started building out a basic MVC pattern, where a controller's promise chain calls model methods and ultimately renders out the view.
+This is what the <code>.render</code> method looks like:

+    render(model, action){
+        model.generateRandomNum()
+            .then( number => {
+                return model.addIndexToOrderArray(number, action);
+            })
+            .then( data => {
+                return model.attachContentToDOM(action);
+            })
+            .catch( error => {
+                console.log(error);
+            })
+    }

 Out of the 3 flashcard apps, this one has by far the smallest JS file size.
 The large majority of the total file size comes from jQuery (86K), and I could easily trim that out by using native selectors & event handling.